hustcer/latino/readme.md

 	- Quiting of course should be audited too: Namely, could be refused or approved by admin in background.<br/>
 * Dancers can view their personal information and the courses they have taken.
 * Dancers could be searched or filtered according to their job number, department, gender, courses, course status or payment status.
-* The filtered result will be paged, and could be sorted according to certain filed by forground user.
+* The filtered result will be paged, and could be sorted according to certain field by forground user.
 * Generate the mailing list of dancers which satisfy certain condition.<br/>

 ### Admin Background: